HKT Becomes Hong Kong's First Telecommunications Service Provider Partnering With Blacknut To Introduce Brand-New Cloud Gaming Experience

 csl reserves the right to change or terminate the service and/or these Terms & Conditions at any time without notice.
 In the event of dispute, decisions made by us shall be final and binding.

-If you require technical support or have any questions on Blacknut products and services, contact Blacknut's customer support department at [email protected] .
+If you require technical support or have any questions on Blacknut products and services, contact Blacknut's customer support department at ... .

 The General Terms and Conditions of CSL apply ( ) to the relationship between CSL and the customer in respect of the Designated Mobile Plan and this Service.